snorrwe/branching-perf/README.md

 # Benchmarking Task prerequisite performance between 2 implementations

+__TBA__: add v3 description and results

 ## The task

 Implement a data structure that can hold tasks which are callables accepting 2 parameters: `input` which is the input to the task and `prerequisite` which is a number representing some precondition

 Tasks may or may not have a prerequisite if they do not have one the precondition is considered met by default.

+We want to be able to execute a collection of heterogeneous tasks.

 ## Implementation